amykapernick/modern_front_end_fundamentals/docs/modern-css/docs.md

 ### 2.1.4 Growing and Shrinking Items

 By default flex items will adjust size where necessary, growing and shrinking as defined.
 The [`flex-grow`](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-grow) and [`flex-shrink`](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-shrink) property defines if an item will grow or shrink by giving it a positive number, any additional space is then allocated/removed depending on the value (eg. an item with a `flex-grow` value of `4` will get four times as much space as one with a value of `1`).
-The [`flex-basis`](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-basis) property defines the initial size of an item (by default it’ll inherit the item width, or you can give it a pixel value).
+The [`flex-basis`](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-basis) property defines the initial size of an item (by default it'll inherit the item width, or you can give it a pixel value).

 ![https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-flex-grow](./img/Untitled%202.png)